Boffer battles, waterboarding, and child Nazis: Nathan Thornburgh visits the dark, deep world of Live Action Role Playing in Denmark

 That would be a shame.
 The evolving ideas are so vivid.
 For example, Condon calls the annual meetup of Scandinavian larp designers known as Knutepunkt (Norwegian for ‘meeting point’) the “best conference I’ve ever been to… two hundred really smartass nerds getting drunk and fucking, and being really excited about what they’re doing, sharing their ideas.”

 The focus of Knutepunkt moves as the larp world moves: a few years ago, a major obsession was bleed, and how to get the most bleed out of your larps.
-Bleed, at its heart, is about immersion.
-How do you pull players so deeply into a scenario that they forget themselves, their jobs, their wives, their mores, and enter someone else’s skin?
-Entertainment like movies and books can only wound you so deeply.
-Larp can truly move minds.
+Bleed, at its heart, is about immersion, and the questions revolved around how do to pull players so deeply into a scenario that they forget themselves, their jobs, their wives, their mores, and enter someone else’s skin.
+Forms of entertainment like movies and books can only wound you so deeply, but done right, larp can move minds.

 My Roads & Kingdoms co-founder Matt Goulding was the first into the fray.
 Earlier in the morning he was an ogre, which meant he had put on a rubber mask with a heavy burlap suit that stank of years of larp-sweat.
 The kids had been bused in from central Copenhagen, handed brightly colored tunics, and given a Braveheart speech of sorts.
 A Rollespilsakademiet organizer named René Bokær Pedersen was in full warrior mode, yelling at the kids not to touch the swords yet, that first he was going to line them all up and hit each of them very hard (“I think he’s kidding,” whispered Rasmussen, though she later explained that one of the first things she learned as a larp leader was that kids like to be hit harder with the foam weapons than you think).
 Once they were pacified, the middle-schoolers were led in six groups to several stations, each with its own scenario and its own vaguely pedagogical purpose.